geeksblabla/geeksblabla.com/blablas/ep93/index.md

 1:05 - Main concepts behind this paradigm, and Observer patterns

-1:18 - Differences between Event Driven Programming and Reactive Programming
+1:18 - Differences between Event-Driven Programming and Reactive Programming

 1:22 - Reactive programming most used libraries, is it polyglot ?

 1:29 - Some Reactive programming libraries

-1:36 - How can Reactive programming make us better programmers ?
+1:36 - How can Reactive programming make us better programmers?

-1:52 - Difference between Cold and Hot Ovservables
+1:52 - Difference between Cold and Hot Observables

 1:56 - Is subjects like Observables

 2:05- Wrap up and goodbye

 ## Links